Our experienced legal team can help you set up a conservatorship for a loved one.

 - A financial power of attorney can be revoked or changed for as long as the principal has capacity.

 To be valid, an Arizona financial power of attorney must meet certain requirements.
 Financial powers of attorney do not, however, have to be on any specific form.
 Free downloads of valid financial powers of attorney can be downloaded from JacksonWhite’s website.

 With living trusts, people can designate a trustee to manage trust assets according to their wishes.
 By designating somebody else as the trustee, people can ensure that trust assets are protected even if they lose capacity.
 Trustees are bound by fiduciary duties to use trust assets according to the terms of the trust, so those who plan ahead by establishing a trust can implement financial strategies that may remain in effect even beyond their lifetime.
 By the time an individual requires a guardian or conservator, however, establishing a trust is no longer an option, as capacity is also a requirement for establishing a trust.
 As such, just like with powers of attorney, the time to consider a trust is before health problems arise.

-You Can Trust Our Team For Conservatorship Services
+You Can Trust Our Team For Conservatorship Services in Arizona

 When you are ready to get the conservatorship process started, our team — led by attorney Colton Johnson — is here to guide the process.
 The JacksonWhite Guardianship and Conservatorship team of attorneys, paralegals, and legal assistants has helped hundreds of families navigate this often daunting procedure.
 Contact us below and our dedicated team will help your family move in the right direction.

 Call our Guardianship and Conservatorship Team at (480)467-4313 to discuss your case today.